Michaux-Technology/Geco-Kanban/README.md

 ![Capture d’écran 2024-12-08 162211](https://github.com/user-attachments/assets/40335590-c3a3-4e34-a8e8-ea45d1c7f52f)

 <b> Kanban-based list of project tasks. </b>
-You can add and customize columns, drag and drop tasks, view the people assigned to them, check progress, start and end dates, like and comment...
+You can add, drop and customize columns, drag and drop tasks, view the people assigned to them, check progress, start and end dates, like and comment...

 ![Capture d’écran 2024-12-08 162240](https://github.com/user-attachments/assets/5bffbf18-a2ae-4922-a243-795551fe200e)